Louis Levy

-Louis Levy (20 November 1894 – 18 August 1957) was an English film music director and conductor, who worked in particular on Alfred Hitchcock and Will Hay films.
-He was born in London and died in Slough, Berkshire.
+Louis Levy (20 November 1892 – 18 August 1957) was an English film music director and conductor, who worked in particular on Alfred Hitchcock and Will Hay films.
+He was born in London and died in Slough, Buckinghamshire (now Berkshire).

 Early life

 As a child Louis Levy played the violin, beginning with a toy violin that his father bought him at the age of seven.
 He later became the pupil of Guido Papini but due to his parents' limited means, ended his studies with Papini and began a period of self-study.
 This led to him gaining a scholarship at the London College of Music.
 Papini refused to allow Levy to study under anyone else, so resumed his tuition, this time free of charge.